QUB-ASL/bzzz/docs/SET_UP.md

 sudo apt update
 sudo apt install code
 ```
-For more information visit [here](https://code.visualstudio.com/docs/setup/raspberry-pi)
+For more information visit [here](https://code.visualstudio.com/docs/setup/raspberry-pi).

-After VS code is installed, install the following extensions (these may take a while)
+After VS Code is installed, install the following extensions (these may take a while)
 * Python
-* Platformio
+* PlatformIO

 After the correct extensions are installed the ESP32 can be flashed.